schasta218/support/ADMU/ReadMe.md

 ![image21](https://github.com/TheJumpCloud/support/blob/BS-ADMU-version_1.0.0/ADMU/images/img_21.png)

 > On win7 base systems .net framework is required for the ADK/USMT installer to work.
+This will be installed in the background if not present.